Who is protected by these housing laws?

-A tenant or co-tenant may terminate his/her rental agreement (lease) or tenancy by:
+- You have the right to terminate your rental agreement (lease) or tenancy by:

-The law also says that if you request it, the landlord/owner must change the locks of the individual dwelling unit in which the tenant, co-tenant, or household member lives if the s/he reasonably believes that s/he is under an immediate threat of domestic violence, rape, sexual assault, or stalking.
+- If you request it, the landlord/owner must change your locks if the tenant, co-tenant, or household member reasonably believes that s/he is under an immediate threat of domestic violence, rape, sexual assault, or stalking.
 If the owner/landlord doesn’t change the locks within two business days of the request, you can get them changed yourself.
 Note: The owner can charge you a reasonable fee to change the locks.2

-1 M.G.L.A 186 § 24
+1 M.G.L.
+186 § 24

 2 M.G.L.
 186 § 26